Precision control of charge coherence in parallel double dot systems through spin-orbit interaction: The parallel double dot system and its exact nonequilibrium dynamics

-Quantum coherence dynamics of a charge qubit is described by the reduced density matrix $\rho(t)$ which can be obtained by tracing over all the degrees of freedom of the lead from the total density matrix $\rho_{\rm T}(t)$ of the nanostructure (the double dot plus the lead), \be \rho(t)={\rm tr}_B[\rho_{\rm T}(t)]={\rm tr}_B [e^{-iH(t-t_0)}\rho_{\rm T}(t_0)e^{iH(t-t_0)}]. \ee This reduced density matrix can be solved from the exact master equation we developed recently \cite{Tu08235311,Jin10083013}.
-Explicitly, we may denote the singly occupied states by $|1\rangle$ and $|2\rangle$ referring to occupation of the first dot and the second dot, respectively, as the two independent states of the charge qubit.
-And the empty and double occupancy are denoted by $|0\rangle$ and $|3\rangle$.
-Then the reduced density matrix can be exactly expressed as
+Quantum coherence dynamics in the above parallel double dot system is described by the reduced density matrix $\rho(t)$ which can be obtained by tracing over all the degrees of freedom of the lead from the total density matrix $\rho_{\rm T}(t)$ of the nanostructure (the double dot plus the lead), \be \rho(t)={\rm tr}_B[\rho_{\rm T}(t)]={\rm tr}_B [e^{-iH(t-t_0)}\rho_{\rm T}(t_0)e^{iH(t-t_0)}]. \ee This reduced density matrix can be solved from the exact master equation we developed recently: \cite{Tu08235311,Jin10083013}